-On Tuesday, June 5th (rain date is June 6th) we will be hosting our school track and field day.
+On June 4th and 5th, 2019, our school will be hosting our school track and field days.
 We will need some parent volunteers to help make this day run smoothly for the students, so please feel free to contact Mrs. Schepers or Ms. Van Poucke to let them know of your interest in helping out with this fun event.
-We have moved the date in order to give our athletes more opportunity to practice prior to the Regional and District Events being held on June 12th and June 19th, respectively.
+We have moved the date to June in order to give our athletes more opportunity to practice prior to the Regional and District Events being held on June 11th and June 18th, respectively.

 Just an FYI to parents of students in grades 3 and 6 that EQAO is coming up at the end of May.
-Grade 3 students will be writing on Wednesday, May 23 until Tuesday, May 29.
-Grade 6 will commence writing on Friday, May 25 until Friday, June 1.
+Grade 3 students will be writing on Wednesday, May 22 until Tuesday, May 28.
+Grade 6 will commence writing on Monday, May 27 until Friday, May 31.
 Students will be writing in the morning block, so please avoid booking appointments between 9:00 a.m. and 11:30 a.m.
 Teachers will be sending out more specific information on special themed events they are running for students to celebrate their learning.

 Have a great month of May and enjoy the sunshine!

 Remember….our school calendar can be found on the school website.

 A huge Husky Howl to the South Huron District High School Intermediate and Senior band members and to Mrs. Denise Haines & Mrs. Carolyn Regier for a wonderful performance.
 Our staff and students enjoyed all the tunes.
 You can go back into our Twitter feed to see some of the performance.